 If search engines can decide to trust links or social accounts, can they learn to trust web sites?
-Sure, and many SEOs believe that site trust plays a big role in whether a site will succeed or fail with search engine rankings.
+Absolutely.
+Many SEOs believe that site trust plays a big role in whether a site will succeed or fail from a search perspective.

 Is your site an authority?
 Is it a widely recognized leader in its field, area, business or in some other way?
 That’s the goal.

 No one knows exactly how search engines calculate authority and, in fact, there are probably multiple “authority” signals.
 The type of links your site receives (lots of quality or ‘neighborhood’ links?) or social references (from respected accounts?) and engagement metrics (long clicks?) may all play a role in site authority.
 Of course, negative sentiment and reviews may hurt site authority as covered below:

 There’s little doubt that search engines try to assess authority.
 One only needs to look through the questions Google told publishers to ask themselves in building high-quality sites that should be immune to “Panda” updates.
 The words trust, authority and expertise are all frequently mentioned:

 Since search engines are constantly visiting your web site, they can get a sense of what’s “normal” or how you’ve behaved over time.